Generating modular lattices of up to 30 elements: Preliminaries

 All lattices considered here are finite.
 A lattice that has $n$ elements is called an $n$-\emph{lattice}, and its elements are labeled with integers $i=1,2,\ldots,n$, with $1$ denoting the top element.

 The \emph{level} of an element, denoted by $\ell(i)$, is its longest distance from the top, thus $\ell(1)=0$, coatoms have level 1 and so on.
 Without loss of generality we assume that element numbering is consistent with levels, so that if $\ell(i)<\ell(j)$, then also $i<j$, where $<$ denotes numerical order.
-The set of elements on level $k$ is denoted by~$L_k$.
+For a lattice~$L$, the set of elements on level $k$ is denoted by~$L_k$.
 The \emph{length} of a lattice is the length of its longest chain, or equivalently, the level of its bottom element.

 We write $a \succ b$ if $a$ covers $b$.
-The \emph{up-degree} of an element is the number of elements that cover it, and its \emph{down-degree} is the number of elements that it covers.
+The \emph{upper cover} of an element $b$ is the set $\{a \; : \; a \succ b\}$, and its \emph{lower cover} is $\{a \; : \; b \succ a\}$.
+The \emph{up-degree} and \emph{down-degree} of an element are the sizes of its upper and lower cover, respectively.

 A lattice $L$ is \emph{vertically decomposable} if there is an element distinct from top and bottom and comparable to every element of $L$.
-Otherwise $L$ is \emph{vertically indecomposable} (abbreviated VI).
-For counting purposes, we only need to generate the VI lattices, since the total numbers can then be calculated with a recursion formula~\cite{heitzig2002}.
+Otherwise $L$ is a \emph{vertically indecomposable} lattice (\emph{vi-lattice} for short).
+For counting purposes, we only need to generate the vi-lattices, since the total numbers can then be calculated with a recursion formula~\cite{heitzig2002}.